-Kiara Advani Birthday Special: A Sneak-peek Into The Journey Of The 'Kabir Singh' Actress!
+Kiara Advani Birthday Special: A Sneak-Peek Into The Journey Of The 'Kabir Singh' Actor!

 How Aamir Khan's '3 Idiots' Changed Her Life

-The actress revealed in an interview, "From the time I remember, I wanted to be an actress.
+The actor revealed in an interview, "From the time I remember, I wanted to be an actress.
 I was Miss Wanting Attention all the time.
 If my mother was taking pictures, I never wanted her to take the camera off me ever.
 When I look at my videos from when I was even just two, I would be playing ballerina."

 She further revealed, "It sounds clichéd, but my father watched '3 Idiots' and decided that he would let his kids do whatever they were passionate about."
 And that's how Kiara's Bollywood dreams came true.